ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 Then we'll see [how to get the data into IPFS in the first place](#storing-nft-data-on-ipfs), so we can get the metadata URI that our contract needs.

-Once the data has been stored an a token has been minted, we can [fetch the data from IPFS](#retrieving-nft-data) using the metadata URI returned from the contract.
+Once the data has been stored and a token has been minted, we can [fetch the data from IPFS](#retrieving-nft-data) using the metadata URI returned from the contract.

 Finally, we'll see [how to "pin" our IPFS data to a remote IPFS Pinning Service](#pinning-nft-data-to-a-remote-service), so that it stays available even if our local IPFS node goes offline.

 ### The Minty Smart Contract